-Official representatives of the Chinese aviation corporation AVIC and, in particular, its export division, confirmed to Jane`s publication an intention to keep the current export product line in the long run, while developing the next generation combat aircraft designed to compete in world markets with the F-35 Joint Strike Fighter.
+Officials from the Chinese aircraft corporation AVIC and, in particular, its export division, have confirmed to Jane`s the intention to maintain the current line of export products in the long term, while developing a next-generation combat aircraft designed to fight the F-35 Joint Strike Fighter in world markets.

 In addition, representatives of AVIC and the Russian aviation industry confirmed the publication that in the foreseeable future, Chinese fighter programs will remain dependent on Russian engines.

 According to the newspaper, this thesis is consistent with what was reported to Salyut and other Russian engine builders by the Commander-in-Chief of the Chinese Air Force in November 2010.
 According to him, Russian suppliers of aircraft engines "can rely on the continuation of firm orders for at least the next five years. "